TheSpyderWeb/21230203/README.md

 Contents

-Languages: Includes examples and exercises in languages like C++, C#, HTML, CSS, and Java.
+Languages: Includes examples and exercises in languages like C++, C#, HTML, CSS, and JavaScript.
 Concepts: Covers fundamental programming concepts like loops, conditional statements, functions, and data structures.
 Algorithms: Practice files for common algorithms, including sorting, searching, and basic data manipulation.
 Mini Projects: Small, standalone projects designed to apply multiple skills in one place.